MicrosoftDocs/msteams-docs/msteams-platform/bots/how-to/add-power-virtual-agents-bot-to-teams.md

 1. **Set up your bot**

-   To set-up the bot, perform the following steps:
+   To set up your bot, perform the following steps:
      1. Go to **App features** > **Bots**.
-     1. Select **Enter a bot ID** and enter your bot ID.
+     1. Select **Enter a bot ID** and then enter your bot ID.
      1. Select required scopes and then select **Save**.

 1. **Add valid domains for your bot**

    This step is only required if your bot requires the user to sign in.
     1. Go to **Domains** under **Configure** section.
-    1. Select **Create your first domain** and enter valid domain.
+    1. Select **Create your first domain** and enter a valid domain.
     1. Select **Add**.

     ```bash